edinburgh-napier/SET09102/notes/unit6_applications/documentation.md

     John->>Bob: How about you?
     Bob-->>John: Jolly good!

+{: .figcaption}
-*Fig. 2: Mermaid code for generating a sequence diagram*
+Fig. 2: Mermaid code for generating a sequence diagram

 ``` mermaid
 sequenceDiagram